MrPeanutButterz/Bitburner/README.md

 ***Arguments - required***
 1. specify how many nodes you want to buy
 2. specify how many levels you want to buy
-3. specify how many ram you want to buy
+3. specify how many gb ram you want to buy
 4. specify how many cores you want to buy

 **Example:** run buyHacknet.js 4 25 4 1